-Let’s face it—midcentury style isn’t known for being cozy.
+Let’s face it—mid century style isn’t known for being cozy.
 Minimal, sleek, funky, fun—sure, but not cozy.
-However, you can still achieve a comforting atmosphere in your midcentury living room to help you relax after work or sip an Atomic Rancher before dinner.
-Just follow these four essential living room ideas for a nice and cozy space.
+However, you can still achieve a comforting atmosphere in your mid century living room to help you relax after work or sip an Atomic Rancher before dinner.
+Of course, a fireplace helps!
+Whether it’s a Malm or a traditional fireplace with an eye-catching surround, now you’re ready to build around the cozy heart of the living room.
+Just follow these four essential living room ideas for an inviting and relaxing space.

 While you can make any color scheme work in the living room, light tones and warm colors will work best to give the community space a friendly, cozy atmosphere.
 In this living room, the homeowner laid a foundation of neutrals with white walls and hardwood floors, then added warmth with a burnt-orange accent wall.
 This helps settle the room and reflects the light to make the space feel inviting and comfortable, whether it’s the middle of July or the end of December.